Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Experimental Details

-For each data set, we normalize the images to the range $[-1, 1]$.
+\paragraph{Data Preparation} For each data set, we normalize the images to the range $[-1, 1]$.
 The MNIST \citep{lecun1998mnist} images are rescaled from $28\times 28$ to $16\times 16$ with anti-aliasing enabled.
 To produce the training data $\x$, the images are processed by the simulator, with $\sigma_0=1.4$.
-For NNPE, we then add noise to $\x$ using the spike-and-slab error model from \citet{ward2022robust}.
+We adapt NNPE, which is originally defined for standardized data, by scaling the noise scales by the standard deviation $\sigma_{\x}$ of the training data.

 While the training data remains constant across scenarios, the observed data is generated in different ways.
 For the prior misspecification scenario, we use the USPS data set \citep{hull1994usps} instead of MNIST, but the parameters of the simulator remain identical (i.e., $\sigma=\sigma_0$).
-For the likelihood scale scenario, we use $\tilde\sigma=1.25 \cdot \sigma_0$, leading to an increased blur.
+For the likelihood scale scenario, we use $\widetilde\sigma=1.25 \cdot \sigma_0$, leading to an increased blur.
 For the noise contamination scenario, we randomly set $10\%$ of the pixels of each observation to black or white.
 For the row contamination scenario, we randomly set $2$ rows of each observation (i.e., $12.5\%$ of the pixels) to black.
 Refer to \autoref{tab:denoising_samples} for samples from each scenario.

 \paragraph{Network Architecture}

 For the summary network, we use a $4$-layer convolutional neural network, which outputs $32$ learned summary variables.

 For the inference network, we use flow matching \citep{lipman2023flow, wildberger2023flow} to convert a multivariate Gaussian distribution to the approximate posterior distribution.
 We use a U-Net architecture \citep{ronneberger2015unet} to learn the flow field conditional on the summary variables.